The sorrows of a smooth digraph: the first hardness criterion for infinite directed graph-colouring problems: Appendix

 In this section, we show that for an arbitrary $\alpha$-stable TSR-relation $T$, the relation $\OR(T,T)$ pp-defines either the relation $\OR(U,U)$ for some unary, $\alpha$-stable $U$, or the $\alpha$-blow-up of a proper equivalence on a finite set.
 As in \cite{symmetries}, the following definitions play a major role:

-\begin{defi} A subdirect relation $R\subseteq \urdomain^n$ for $n \geq 2$ is \emph{P-central} if its \emph{P-centre}, the set given by is non-empty and proper. \end{defi} Note that this definition coincides with the one of a central relation if $n=2$.
+\begin{definition} A subdirect relation $R\subseteq \urdomain^n$ for $n \geq 2$ is \emph{P-central} if its \emph{P-centre}, the set given by is non-empty and proper. \end{definition} Note that this definition coincides with the one of a central relation if $n=2$.

-\begin{defi} A proper relation $R\subseteq \urdomain^n$ for $n > 2$ is \emph{PQ-central} if its projection to any pair of coordinates is full, and the formula defines an equivalence $\sigma$ on $\urdomain$.
-In this case, $\sigma$ is called the \emph{central equivalence} of $R$.\end{defi}
+\begin{definition} A proper relation $R\subseteq \urdomain^n$ for $n > 2$ is \emph{PQ-central} if its projection to any pair of coordinates is full, and the formula defines an equivalence $\sigma$ on $\urdomain$.
+In this case, $\sigma$ is called the \emph{central equivalence} of $R$.\end{definition}

 We will first show that an $\alpha$-stable TSR-relation pp-defines an $\alpha$-stable TSR-relation that is, additionally, P-central or PQ-central.
 The statement is proved in \cite[Lemma 14]{symmetries}, nevertheless, we provide the proof for the convenience of the reader.